Muzer/typ-code/README.txt

-data_logger should be left running continuously.
+data_logger should be left running continuously, best to run it through loop-wrapper.sh in case of any unforseen problems.

 generate_wtt should be run occasionally to calculate the working timetable.
 It should only be run after the data logger has been running for at least a few